What's the Appeal of Mirror Sex?

 "For the individual farther out on the autoerotic continuum, 'mirror sex' can be every bit as exciting—even more exciting—than what we might call 'partner sex,'" he wrote.
 "For having chosen themselves as their partner, sexual gratification doesn't rely on anyone else's presence."

-Become the star of your own erotic film in real-time
+Become the star of your own sexual mirror in real-time

 Mirror sex allows you to activate your fantasy of engaging in consensual voyeurism, whereby you get to watch everything—from arousal to climax—as it happens in the moment.